Testing APIs

 - get physical smartcards for testing

-- download client software, including the Identity Agent (IA) and the NHS Identity Hub
+- download client software, including the Identity Agent (IA) and NHS Credential Management software (previously known as NHS Identity Hub)

 You must use a Windows platform with your software, including the .NET framework.